larajax/docs/guide/loading-indicators.md

 ## Loading Button

 When submitting forms, users can accidentally click the button twice and cause a double submission, and this is solved using a loading button.
-During AJAX requests, button elements that have the `data-attach-loading` attribute will be disabled, and a CSS class `oc-attach-loader` added.
+During AJAX requests, button elements that have the `data-attach-loading` attribute will be disabled, and a CSS class `ajax-attach-loader` added.
 This class will spawn a loading spinner on button and anchor elements using the `:after` CSS selector.

 ```html
 <a href="#"